I just got an email from a guy that made a great point about this unfunded liability stuff.

 He warned the British are not going to take our guns away from us.

-People say, Oh my god, what an idiot she is.
+People say, oh, my God, what an idiot she is.

-Oh my God, and they went nuts.
+And they went nuts.

 Now, what happened was that Paul Revere got captured.

-We know that you're here, everybody knows you're not gonna be able to disarm us.
+Everybody knows you're not going to be able to disarm us.

 So she was right.

-So they went to the historians, the highly respected historians, and they had to read this was just humorous as it could be.
+So they went to the historians, the highly respected historians, and they had, to read this was just humorous as it could be.

 The historians in Boston that the news media found had to begrudgingly admit that she was right, but as one of them said, this is classic, it wasn't due to scholarship.

-Uh Mrs. Palin accidentally got this right.
+Mrs. Palin accidentally got this right.

-They made it very clear that very few people really know that Paul Revere in fact did warn the British after he was captured.
+They made it very clear that very few people really know that Paul Revere, in fact, did warn the British after he was captured.

 They think that she was either drunk or tired or whatever, and just because they believe she actually said, I can see Russia from my house.

-They believe she told Katie Curry, they believed this.
+They believe she told Katie Curry.

 So they think that she committed a faux pas that happened to turn out to be right.

-So they're saying, Yes, yes, actually she's correct about this, but it's not due to scholarship.
+So they're saying, yes, yes, actually she's correct about this, but it's not due to scholarship.

-Meaning it's not because she knew it.
+Meaning, it's not because she knew it.

 It's because she just happened to say it.

-She got lucky, in fact, one of them said.
+In fact, one of them said.

 And when you look at the tape of Palin saying it, it's filled with Palinisms.